Tutorial 5: Seasonal and Non-seasonal Storage

 energy_problem = TEM.run_scenario(connection; output_folder=output_dir)

-At this point, everything should work the same as Lesson 4.
+At this point, everything should work similiar as Tutorial 4.

 Results